 Permission is not needed to extend your stay in Jersey if you're:

-- an overseas national who has no restrictions attached to your stay
+- a non-EU / EEA passport holder who has no restrictions attached to your stay

 If you have temporary permission to stay in Jersey you can apply to extend this permission to stay longer.
 If you're here as a visitor you can't extend your permission to stay beyond 6 months.